Are you having problems placing a hatch for planting, irrigation, or hardscape purposes? Potential issues include:

 You can close this polyline using the BOUNDARY command.

-In this example, we're attempting to place a site hatch within the polyline area shown above.
+In this example, we're attempting to place a site hatch within the polyline area shown to the right.
 The polyline is not completely closed, which is preventing the hatch from placing properly.

 Type BOUNDARY in the Command line.